josnelihurt/learning-cuda/README.md

 1. Browser grabs webcam frames
 2. Sends via WebSocket as base64 PNG
-3. Go decodes, passes to C++ via CGO
+3. Go decodes, passes to C++ accelerator library via protobuf
-4. CUDA kernel processes on GPU
+4. CUDA kernel processes on GPU (or CPU fallback)
 5. Result goes back as base64
 6. Browser renders it

+Filter definitions are loaded dynamically from the C++ library on startup, enabling the frontend to adapt automatically when new filters are added.

 Stats bar shows FPS and processing time per frame.
 Logs every 30 frames.

 ## Filters

-Right now only grayscale but the pipeline supports chaining filters.
-You can drag and drop to reorder them.
+Currently supports grayscale with 5 algorithms (BT.601, BT.709, Average, Lightness, Luminosity).
+The UI discovers available filters and their parameters dynamically from the C++ library capabilities.
+You can drag and drop to reorder filters.
 Might add blur or edge detection later if I feel like it.

 ## Known issues